HH-0rg/Museli/README.md

 #### The problem

 There are many people(like me!) who like to own their music, not relying on modern streaming services.
 Apart from the recommendation engines, a big selling point is the syncing capibilities they offer.
 This is __relatively__ easy to achieve in a closed ecosystem.
-Museli is an attempt to provide a similar syncing experience but taking advantage of widely available and mature mechanisms.
+Museli is an attempt to provide a similar syncing experience with music libraries but taking advantage of widely available and mature mechanisms, while giving the user full ownership of their media.

 #### What makes Museli different?